AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

-If :option:`--dump-units-to -` is also on the command line, a *UNITS OF INTEREST* section is produced, which contains the list of units considered of-interest for the reported assessment.
+If :option:`--dump-units-to -` is also on the command line, a *UNITS OF INTEREST* section is produced, which contains the list of units considered of-interest for the reported assessment, as well as the list of source files individually ignored with the ``Ignored_Source_Files`` project attribute and corresponding command-line option.

 Assessment Context